microsoft/Microsoft-QnA/README.md

 1. Visit [Microsoft Q&A](https://aka.ms/MicrosoftQuestionsandAnswers) or [Microsoft Power Platform Community Forum](https://powerusers.microsoft.com)
     - Start by combing through the questions and the tags to find questions that are frequently asked, in the topic that you are passionate about. <br/>
     **New!** We have now improved the program to provide you with the most frequently asked questions based on tags, as well as questions that fellow community have submitted.
-You can find them the queries in [the discussions](https://github.com/microsoft/Microsoft-QnA/discussions)
+You can find them the queries in [the discussions tab](https://github.com/microsoft/Microsoft-QnA/discussions).
 1. Once you decide on the question to address and answer, it's time to create your video.
 Provide a screen recording with the requirements below.
     - Refer to [How to write a quality answer](https://learn.microsoft.com/en-us/answers/support/quality-answer?utm_source=github) for the best practices.
 1. Complete [Call for Content form](https://forms.office.com/r/RMXR9TbVbe) to inform us to submit your content.